Regiment: United States

-United States Army

 Historically, the United States Army was organized into regiments, except from 1792 to 1796 during the existence of the Legion of the United States.
 During this period the Army, or "Legion", was organized into four "sub-legions", 18th century forerunners of the modern combined arms brigade that combined infantry, riflemen, artillery, and cavalry.
 When combined with other regiments during wartime, for active field operations, regiments were further formed into brigades and divisions.

 From colonial times, the regiment consisted of a small regimental headquarters (regimental headquarters companies not existing before 1915) and in 1775 ten "line" companies, based on the British Army model, without any permanent intermediate level of organization, viz., battalion headquarters organic to the regiment.
 From 1776 through 1783 American infantry regiments contained from as few as seven companies (e.g. South Carolina Rifles) to as many as twelve (Pennsylvania Rifles and Maryland State troops) with Continental Army infantry regiments having eight companies (increased to nine in 1781).
 (Briefly, from 1790 to 1792, regiments were organized into three battalions of four companies each.)
 Traditionally, the regiment and battalion were one and the same, with the "battalion" simply being the regiment organized for battle.

 During the Civil War, there were nine new United States regular army infantry regiments (11th though the 19th) added to the ten already existing.
 The old regiments (1st through 10th) were single-battalion, ten-company regiments, but the new regiments were authorized three battalions of eight companies each.
 However, only three of these nine regiments ever reached full strength of three battalions, with four others only achieving a manning level of two full battalions.
 Regiments were usually commanded by a colonel, assisted by a lieutenant colonel and a major, as well as additional staff officers and enlisted men in the regimental headquarters.
 Occasionally, a regimental commander would organize several companies into one, or rarely two, temporary organizations, called battalions, under command of the regiment's lieutenant colonel, major, or a senior captain.
 (A historic example of this arrangement is the 7th Cavalry Regiment during the Battle of the Little Big Horn in 1876.)

 Many more additional regiments of the United States Volunteers were recruited from each state during the American Civil War according to General Orders No. 15., War Department, Adjutant General's Office, Washington, May 4, 1861: